radiorabe/events-spec/README.md

 All attributes MUST follow the CloudEvents [Naming Convention](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#attribute-naming-convention).

-Any extension attributes defined by this spec SHALL be prefixed with the string `rabe` to reduce the chances of name collisions with extension attributes external to RaBe.
+Any extension attribute defined by this spec SHALL be prefixed with the string `rabe` to reduce the chances of name collisions with extension attributes external to RaBe.

 ## REQUIRED Attributes